DaniMori/git-workshop/doc/Known_issues.md

 ### Cause

-In July 2020, GitHub announced their intention to require the use of token-based authentication [here](https://github.blog/news-insights/company-news/token-authentication-requirements-for-api-and-git-operations/) authentication for all authenticated Git operations.
+In July 2020, GitHub announced their intention to require the use of token-based authentication [here](https://github.blog/news-insights/company-news/token-authentication-requirements-for-api-and-git-operations/) for all authenticated Git operations.
 Beginning August 13, 2021, they no longer accept account passwords when authenticating Git operations on GitHub.com.